Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/7-system-design-example-ssit-device.rst

 1. Open **CIPS → PS-PMC**.

-2. Click **NoC** and enable the NoC coherent,Non coherent Interfaces and the NoC to PMC interfaces for Master SLR (SLR-0) as shown below.
+2. Click **NoC** and enable the NoC coherent, non-coherent interfaces and the NoC to PMC interfaces for Master SLR (SLR-0) as shown below.

    .. image:: media/vpk_noc-interface-slr0.png
       :width: 600

-3. Enable PMC to NoC and NoC to PMC connectivity for slave SLRs (SLR-1,SLR-2,SLR3) as shown below.
+3. Enable PMC to NoC and NoC to PMC connectivity for slave SLRs (SLR-1, SLR-2, SLR3) as shown below.

    .. image:: media/vpk_noc-interface-slr-1.png
       :width: 600